#GiveHealth: Bringing Quality Care to the Community

 Maribel says the overwhelming response has been one of gratitude and relief.

 For those with misgivings, Maribel and her team do what they can to address questions and put community members at ease.
 Sometimes it means helping a patient overcome a fear of needles.
-Other times it’s debunking myths about the COVID-19 vaccine itself.
-For many farmworkers, worries about immigration status loom large: “Some migrant workers see this as government help and there’s a worry that accepting it will negatively affect their immigration status.”
+Other times it’s debunking myths about the infectious disease vaccine itself.
+For many food system workers, worries about immigration status loom large: “Some mobile workers see this as government help and there’s a worry that accepting it will negatively affect their immigration status.”

 Mobile Health Outreach

-NHC’s new mobile medical van — made possible by a grant from Oregon Health Authority (OHA) — will allow NHC to reach more migrant workers with more health care services — and extend NHC’s outreach to a wider geographic area.
+NHC’s new mobile medical van — made possible by a grant from Oregon Health Authority (OHA) — will allow NHC to reach more mobile workers with more healthcare services — and extend NHC’s outreach to a broader geographic area.

 And the need is great.
-According to OHA, an estimated 174,000 migrant and seasonal farmworkers, and related family members, support Oregon’s multi-billion dollar agricultural industry.
+According to OHA, an estimated 174,000 mobile and food system workers and related family members support Oregon’s multi-billion dollar agricultural industry.

 If there’s one message Maribel would like to convey to those who may be hesitant to attend a vaccine event or seek out medical care, it’s this: